KeithLaker/KeithLaker.github.io/Workshops/MovieStream/adb-analytics_using_sql/working-with-semi-structured-data/working-with-semi-structured-data.md

 This format is probably the most commonly used way to manage data sets that are typically semi-structured in terms of the way they are organized.
 This format is an open standard file format which is typically used to simplify the way information can be moved around the web.
 It resembles human-readable text where data points consist of attribute–value pairs and/or arrays.
 It is a very common data format and it has a wide range of applications.

 JSON is a language-independent data format.
 It was derived from JavaScript, but many modern programming languages include code to generate and parse JSON-format data.
 For more information see here: [https://en.wikipedia.org/wiki/JSON](https://en.wikipedia.org/wiki/JSON).

 Oracle's SQL language contains specific keywords that help you process JSON data.
 In this lab, you will learn how to process and query JSON data formats.

 ### Overview Of Business Problem

 The marketing team would like to create themed bundles of movies based on the scriptwriters.
 Our movie data set contains a series of columns that contain more detailed information.
-Each movie has a **crew** associated with it and that crew is comprised of jobs, such as &quot;producer&quot;, &quot;director&quot;, &quot;writer&quot;, along with the names of the individuals.
+Each movie has a **crew** associated with it and that crew is comprised of jobs, such as "producer", "director", "writer", along with the names of the individuals.
 An example of how this information is organized is shown below:

 ![An example of data in JSON format](images/3038282398.png)

 This is in a format known as JSON and you can see that it is organized very differently from some of the other data that you have loaded into your new data warehouse.
-There is a single entry for &quot;producer&quot; but the corresponding key &quot;names&quot; actually has multiple values.
+There is a single entry for "producer" but the corresponding key "names" actually has multiple values.
 This is referred to as an **array** - specifically a JSON array.
 Fortunately, the Autonomous Data Warehouse allows you to query this type of data (JSON arrays) using normal SQL as you will see below.

 Let's build a query for the marketing team that ranks each writer based on the amount of revenue for each film where they were involved, and look for writers who have suddenly had big hits in 2020 compared to other years.
 This would allow us to create promotion campaigns to bring attention to their earlier movies.

 ## STEP 1  - Loading JSON Movie Data

 In the previous labs of this workshop, we have loaded the data we want to use into our data warehouse.
 Autonomous Data Warehouse also allows you to leave your data in the Object Store and query it directly without having to load it first.
 This uses a feature called an External Table.
 There is a whole chapter on this topic in the documentation, [see here](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/query-external.html#GUID-ABF95242-3E04-42FF-9361-52707D14E833), which explains all the different types of file formats (including JSON) that are supported.

 Although queries on external data will not be as fast as queries on database tables, you can use this approach to quickly start running queries on your external source files and external data.
 In the public Object Storage buckets, there is a file called **movies.json** which contains information about each movie, as outlined above.

 1. The JSON file for this lab is a series of regional buckets.
-Use one of the following **URI strings** in the next step based on the closest location to the region where you have created your ADW. *For example, if your ADW is located in our UK-London data center then you would select the first regional URI string for "Europe, Middle East, Africa" which is for a public bucket located in the London data center: 'https://objectstorage.uk-london-1.oraclecloud.com/n/dwcsprod/b/moviestream_data_load_workshop_20210709/o/'*
+Use one of the following **URI strings** in the next step based on the closest location to the region where you have created your ADW.

-:
+    *For example, if your ADW is located in our UK-London data center then you would select the first regional URI string for "Europe, Middle East, Africa" which is for a public bucket located in the London data center: 'https://objectstorage.uk-london-1.oraclecloud.com/n/dwcsprod/b/moviestream_data_load_workshop_20210709/o/'*:

 <div style="margin-left: 80px;">
 <br>
 <table class="wrapped relative-table confluenceTable" style="width: 100.0%;">